nikhilbedi/Gotham-City/README.md

 When you click on a building, the screen zooms in and gets replaced with the GUI and animation of that building.
 There is a small black box on the top left of each zoomed in building view that can be clicked to return to the city view.

-To run a simulation of our city use the add Person buttom on the
+To run a simulation of our city use the add Person button on the top right of the frame.

+To simplify testing we have our buildings populated with Robots instead of PersonAgents.
+Robots are functionally the same as PersonAgents but their schedulers only run through job-related commands.

 Our character that moves around is batman.
 We underlayed fillRect behind the batman characters to distinguish the roles and customers from the robots.

 When a person is added you can set the amount of money they have using a slider on the pop up menu.
 The minimum amount of money a person can start with is $250 and the maximum is $1000.

+There is only 1 Home that can be occupied (it is the middle home on the GUI).
+If a person is added after that home is occupied he will live in the "batcave" which is in the bottom left of the screen.

 #####Home:
 ######HomeResident Role:
 ######Landlord Role: